Deathstar1999/ETL_AWS-NETFLIX_USERBASE_ANALYTICS-/README.md

    - AWS Glue and PySpark are used to clean, transform, and enrich data.

 4. **Data Loading:**
-   - Transformed data is loaded into an AWS Redshift (PostgreSQL) data warehouse.
+   - Transformed data is loaded into an AWS RDS (PostgreSQL) data warehouse.

 5. **Visualization:**
    - Interactive dashboards created in Tableau visualize key insights and KPIs.